-The “Back to the Future IV” contributes to create a safe, sustained, and inclusive access to quality education and promotes well-being for vulnerable out-of-school children in Lebanon, with the specific goal to promote successful transition into formal education.
+The “Back to the Future” project contributes to create a safe, sustained, and inclusive access to quality education and promotes well-being for vulnerable out-of-school children in Lebanon, with the specific goal to promote successful transition into formal education.

 The project reaches out-of-school refugee vulnerable boys and girls through outreach work and regulates non-formal education for the children to gain the relevant skills, to enter and progress in education.

-The intervention focuses on the preparation, completion, and referral of children for the scholastic years 2022-23/2023-24.
-To promote academic preparedness for children and transition to formal education, a robust teachers’ professional development approach is being implemented.
+The intervention focuses on the preparation, completion, and referral of children to formal education with a robust teachers’ professional development approach.

 Caregivers, teachers, and communities are engaged to establish a protective environment for children and support their educational success.
 Through an integrated approach, all learners are provided with targeted psychosocial support activities and access to case management and protection services.

 The European Union (EU) and its Member States are the world’s leading donor of humanitarian aid.
 EU humanitarian action embodies the principle of solidarity, as laid down in the Lisbon Treaty, which states that the EU will provide assistance, relief and protection for victims of natural and human-made disasters and encourage cooperation between Member States to this aim.

 Relief assistance is an expression of European solidarity with people in need around the world.
 Through its Civil Protection and Humanitarian Aid Operations department, the EU helps millions of victims of conflict and disasters every year.
 With headquarters in Brussels and a global network of field offices, the EU provides assistance to the most vulnerable people on the basis of humanitarian needs.